-Physical indicators of exposure to domestic and family violence Behavioural indicators of exposure to domestic and family violence Headaches stomach aches bed-wetting change in appetite and/or weight loss Impaired cognitive functioning hypervigilance to perpetrator's mood and behaviour parentification social isolation, and difficulty forming healthy peer relationships
+Physical indicators of exposure to domestic and family violence Behavioural indicators of exposure to domestic and family violence Headaches stomach aches bed-wetting change in appetite and/or weight loss nightmares and sleep disturbances Impaired cognitive functioning hypervigilance to perpetrator's mood and behaviour parentification social isolation, and difficulty forming healthy peer relationships violent behaviour from children in the family home, including increased violence by adolescent children towards the non-offending parent

-Physical indicators of exposure to domestic and family violence Behavioural indicators of exposure to domestic and family violence nightmares and sleep disturbances fear non-suicidal self-injury frequent illness or presence of stress-related conditions. violent behaviour from children in the family home, including increased violence by adolescent children towards the nonoffending parent poorer academic outcomes including learning difficulties challenges in responding to authority depression, anxiety and poor mental wellbeing low self-esteem low school attendance bullying (both as victim and perpetrator) Post Traumatic Stress Disorder (PTSD) poor coping mechanisms eating disorders suicidal thoughts or suicide attempt non-suicidal self-injury substance abuse.
-Exposure to domestic and family violence considerations The characteristics of the relationship between the person experiencing violence and the person using violence: What patterns of behaviour exist?
+Dhysiaal indicators Dhysical indicators of Debasic well indicators of assessments demonstrate and femily Physical indicators exposure to domes and family violence tic violence • fear poorer academic outcomes including learning difficulties non-suicidal self injury frequent illness presence of stre related condition depression, anxiety and poor mental wellbeing low self-esteem low school attendance Exposure to domes tic and family violence considerations The characteristics of the relationship between the person experiencing violence and the person using violence: What patterns of behaviour exist?
 What is the intent of their behaviour?
 Who holds and wields the power in the relationship?
 Who makes decisions about how resources are used, where people go, who they see, where they live?
 What happens if someone disagrees with a decision?
 Is coercive control guiding their behaviour?
 Have they prevented the person experiencing violence from protecting the child?
-The behaviour and situational factors of the person using violence: Refer to the practice kit Domestic and family violence High risk factors.
+The behaviour and situational factors of the person using violence: efer to the practice kit Domestic and family violence Risk factors and entification tools.
 The person using violence may blame substance use for their behaviour to avoid accountability.
 The person using violence may weaponise substance use by the victim-survivor.
 The personality characteristics of the person using violence: Are they highly controlling or manipulative?
 Are they erratic, obsessive or fixated on the victim?
 Do they believe that their behaviour is justified?
 Is there a sudden or recent change in personality or behaviour?
 The experience for the person experiencing violence: Their level of fear of the person using violence.
-Their additional vulnerabilities (such as geographical or social isolation, mental health issues, drug or alcohol misuse or dependency, financial or physical dependence on the person using violence) Poor mental health specifically depression, anxiety and post-traumatic stress disorder are common responses to the trauma

-• How have they promoted safety, nurturance or stability for the child and are these mitigating the risks?
+Their additional vulnerabilities (such as geographical or social isolation, mental health issues, drug or alcohol misuse or dependency, financial or physical dependence on the person using violence) Poor mental health specifically depression, anxiety and post-traumatic stress disorder are common responses to the trauma How have they promoted safety, nurturance or stability for the child and are these mitigating the risks?

 Where women are reported as violent towards their male partner, is it possible this is retaliatory or defensive violence?

-The child's experience: What is the impact on child's behaviours, emotions and thoughts?What is the impact on the child's learning?
-What is the impact on the child's physical health (developmental milestones?
+The child's experience: What is the impact on child's behaviours, emotions and thoughts?
+What is the impact on the child's learning?
+What is the impact on the child's physical health (developmental milestons)? milestones?
 Is the exposure causing an indirect impact?
 For example, compromised housing (instability, transience, physical damage to the home), medical educational or social needs unmet due to financial abuse by the person using violence.
 What additional vulnerabilities exist for the child (such as under school age, disability, or diagnosis, subject to threats or actual physical harm from the person using violence, non-biological child of the person using violence, subject to parenting orders or shared care arrangements).
 Is the domestic violence a distraction from other types of abuse (sexual or physical abuse)?
 Are there indicators of or risk of cumulative harm?
 The child's environment: Are there economic impacts such as an overall lack of access to resources.
 For example, appropriate clothing, transport, extracurricular activities).
 Is the person using violence controlling or withholding available resources from the victims or child?
 Has the person experiencing violence been coerced into criminal activity (including theft, sex work or fraud)?
 Has anyone sought help previously?
-What was the outcome?
-Was the person using violence held to account by anyone (have there been any domestic violence orders, breeches, or arrests)?